codingepaduli/codingepaduli/content/interesting/Developing.md

 #### Enhancing privacy

+[DuckDuckGo HTML version](https://html.duckduckgo.com/html) - a search engine without JavaScript\
+[Firefox Relay](https://relay.firefox.com/) - Hide your real email address generating a new, random address that ends in @relay.firefox.com.
+Relay will forward messages to the primary email address\
 [7 WhatsApp alternatives that won’t share your data with Facebook](https://protonmail.com/blog/whatsapp-alternatives/) - \
 [How to blur your house on Google Street View (and why you should)](https://mashable.com/article/how-to-blur-your-house-on-google-street-view/?europe=true) - \
 [Double Blind Passwords (aka Horcruxing)](https://kaizoku.dev/double-blind-passwords-aka-horcruxing) - \